oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/moviestream-graph/query-and-visualize/query-and-visualize.md

     ![most watched movies by Timmy.](images/timmys-most-watched.png " ")

-15. Let's find the movies that have the highest personalized salsa score which Emilio haven't watched previously.
+14. Lastly, let's find the movies that have the highest personalized salsa score which Emilio haven't watched previously.

      ```
      <copy>%pgql-pgx